enruk/planningalgorithm/README.md

 Hello, my name is Henrik.
 I am an mechanical engineer who enjoys to code in his freetime.
 This my approch for the FJSSP.

 PLEASE NOTE:
-- this is my first programming project (please have mercy with me :D)
+- this is my first programming project (please have mercy with me :/)
 - i am not a trained programmer (like i said, i am an mechanical engineer)
 - my native language is german, sadly there are still commits, comments and variablenames in german.
 Sorry, i will replace them ASAP
 - i used this first project to get in touch with programming and learning java (which i really enjoyed)